Institutional Review Board - Human Subjects

 - Before any work is started

-- Ongoing research at least annually
+- Ongoing research at least annually (Expedited and Full studies only)

 - All changes to research protocols before implementation (except when necessary to eliminate any immediate hazards to subjects or others).